songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 {{% alert title="Note" color="info" %}}

-If you need to run as root but want the added security of user-namespaces, kubernetes has them introduced recently as beta feature.
+If you need to run as root but want the added security of user-namespaces, Kubernetes has them introduced recently as a beta feature.
 More information under <https://kubernetes.io/docs/concepts/workloads/pods/user-namespaces/>

 {{% /alert %}}